 The example shown uses the psql client to invoke a script named backup.sql to recreate the pem database.
 The script is invoked using the privileges associated with the database superuser, postgres.

-Step 7 - Stop the Database Server on the Target Host
+7. Stop the Database Server on the Target Host

-To stop the PEM server on Linux, use the command:
+To stop the PEM Server on CentOS or RHEL 7.x or 8.x, use the command: